srcery-colors/srcery-vim/README.md

 Now reason I mention this is that this relies on the 256 colors defined by your terminal, I don't change any of these colors, I just rely on the xterm palette.
 This might look different on different environments.
-They are used sparingly tho, and shouldn't effect 95% of the visuals.

 ## Attribution